 There are lots of ways to help your child.
 A good place to start is to take notes on what you’re seeing at home.
 It can give you a better idea of why your child might be struggling.

 If there’s a pattern that goes on for a while, you may want to talk to someone.
-Your child’s teacher and doctor can be helpful sources of information and advice, and they may have suggestions for how you can help your child.
+Your child’s teacher and health care provider can be helpful sources of information and advice.
+They may have suggestions for how you can help your child.

 Improving self-control can make kids feel better about themselves.